 Paphos is a city on the southwest coast of the Mediterranean island of Cyprus.
 Inhabited since Neolithic times, it has several sites relating to the cult of goddess Aphrodite, whose mythical birthplace was at Old Paphos (Kouklia).

-It is one of the best seaside cities of Cyprus and it combines mountains and sea which make Paphos the most beatiful city.
+It is one of the best seaside cities of Cyprus and it combines mountains and sea which make Paphos the most beautiful city.

 New Paphos is the modern city that incorporates the harbor, and the ancient ruins of tombs, fortresses, theaters, and villas at Paphos Archaeological Park.